Kylie Jenner Gets Branded A Sexy ‘MILF’ With Flowers & Balloons On Her First Mother’s Day — Pics

 Of course, the youngest Jenner sister is hardly the only mama getting honored on this special day!
 Her sis Khloe Kardashian is also celebrating her first-ever Mother’s Day as a parent and she shared that was she was also lavished with gifts and flowers!
 Considering the crazy month she’s had, we think she deserves all the prizes!
 Head here to see more photos of celeb moms enjoying Mother’s Day 2018!

-Of course, these fun images follow quickly on the heels of a scandal: the debate over whether Kylie’s bodyguard Tim Chung is in fact Baby Stormi‘s real father!
+Of course, these fun images follow quickly on the heels of a serious scandal: the debate over whether Kylie’s bodyguard Tim Chung is in fact Baby Stormi‘s real father!
 At first, she and Travis didn’t mind all the while speculation.
 But when it persisted the rapper began to lose his patience!

 “Travis has gone from laughing about it, to getting furious,” a source previously told HollywoodLife.com EXCLUSIVELY.
 “Travis knows that Kanye had similar issues with Kim’s security team so he sought his advice before giving Kylie the ultimatum, the bodyguard has to go or I will.
 Travis feels that while Kylie may feel comfortable with Tim and may have some loyalty to him, Travis‘ feelings should come first since he is family now.
 He has told her to get a new bodyguard that is not a model and that does not look like little Stormi.”